 Sometimes, the body can fight off the virus and rid itself of it in one to two years.

 HPV infections don’t always require treatment.
 If your doctor decides that they need to remove abnormal cells, they’ll use one of the following techniques:

 - cryotherapy, or freezing and eliminating the abnormal tissue

 - a cone biopsy to remove part of the cervix

 - a loop electrosurgical excision procedure (LEEP), which involves removing cells with a wire loop that carries an electrical charge

 It may also cause stenosis, or a narrowing of the opening of the cervix.
 This may cause sperm to slow and make it more difficult for an egg to get fertilized.

 Certain treatments may also cause the cervix to weaken.
 While this will not cause infertility or difficulty becoming pregnant, it can lead to cervical insufficiency, which can cause your cervix to widen and thin before your pregnancy has come to term.

 People once thought the HPV vaccine caused infertility.
 This idea has been largely debunked.
-It’s now thought that the vaccine can improve fertility by preventing the development of precancerous and cancerous cells in the cervix.
+It’s now thought that the vaccine by preventing the development of precancerous and cancerous cells in the cervix.